quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 * It removes production when storage is discharged
 * Electricity is taken out of the system and stored in the form of another energy carrier

-#### Electricity storage, power-to-power conversion
-Physical devices that perform load-shifting tasks.
-Storage is a net consumer of electricity. <sub>(With the exception of compressed air storage that co-fires natural gas during discharge.)<\sub>

-RICHARD: I dont understand these two last sentences.
-Could you rephrase/explain?

 #### Demand shifting, demand side management
 Shifting the demand of consumers in time.
 The net demand stays constant.